Minolta AF/Sony Alpha F.A.Q.

 No. The power consumption is too high.
 Even using high-capacity NiMH re-chargeables is only an emergency fallback to the NP-400 Li batteries.

-Does Minolta make extension tubes?
+Do Minolta or Sony make extension tubes?

 The following accessories work with these cameras: